List of people indicted in the International Criminal Court: Vincent Otti

 Vincent Otti was indicted on 8 July 2005 on 11 counts of crimes against humanity and 21 counts of war crimes in regard to the situation in Uganda.
 He was allegedly a military commander and the second-in-command of the Lord's Resistance Army (LRA), an armed group which has been waging a guerrilla campaign since 1987 against the Ugandan government.
 Sometime after 1 July 2002 (the date the Rome Statute entered into force) he allegedly issued orders to attack civilian populations.
 These attacks allegedly resulted in sexual enslavement, rape, forcible conscription of children into the LRA, enslavement, cruel treatment, murders, pillaging of camps, and other inhumane acts.
 In December 2007, BBC News reported that on 2 October 2007 Otti had been executed on orders from Joseph Kony, the commander-in-chief of the LRA.
 Kony later confirmed that Otti was dead to Riek Machar, a mediator between the Ugandan government and the LRA.
-Because Otti's death has not been independently verified, the Court still considers him to be at large and proceedings against him are ongoing.
+The ICC terminated all proceedings against Otti on November 17th, 2023 after an investigation confirmed his death.